hostjane/hostjane.github.io/_pages/centos-web-panel.md

 ---

 # 1-Click CentOS Web Panel (CWP)
+{: .no_toc }

-Manage you or your client's websites with CWP, a free, open-source web hosting control panel.
-CWP is an alternative to cPanel, enabling web host management without needing to touch a command line.
+<span class="green">Manage you or your client's websites with CWP, a free, open-source web hosting control panel.
+CWP is an alternative to cPanel, enabling web host management without needing to touch a command line.</span>

+## In this section
+{: .no_toc .text-delta }

 1. TOC
 {:toc}